uPortal-Attic/uportal-home/docs/markdown/widgets.md

 ## Widget types

+MyUW widgets are designed to be flexible - users can accomplish or access a single task or piece of information, or they can access a collection of related things that will help them accomplish their task.
+Widgets can:

+* Provide users with real-time, continuous info about their account (e.g. list of pay statements in the Payroll Information widget, Wiscard balance in the Wiscard widget)
+* Provide users with a snapshot of information that may impact their decision to take an action (e.g. adding money to my Wiscard)
+* Support periodic user action (e.g. viewing pay statements)
+* Allow users to quickly access pieces of the app to complete key or regular tasks (e.g. Course Services, My Professional Development, Course Guide)
+* Provide users with at-a-glance information that represents the main use for the widget (e.g. Weather)

 The following widget types are available and one of the should (hopefully) meet your needs.
 They are all intended to save developers the time and effort required to make a custom widget.